librenms/librenms/doc/Support/Discovery Support.md

 `-i` This can be used to stagger the discovery process.

-`-d` Enables debugging output (verbose output) so that you can see what is happening during a discovery run.
+`-d` Enables debugging output (verbose output but with most sensitive data masked) so that you can see what is happening during a discovery run.
 This includes things like rrd updates, SQL queries and response from snmp.

+`-v` Enables verbose debugging output with all data in tact.

 `-m` This enables you to specify the module you want to run for discovery.

 #### Discovery config

 These are the default discovery config items.
 You can globally disable a module by setting it to 0.
-If you just want to disable it for one device then you can do this within the WebUI -> Settings -> Modules.
+If you just want to disable it for one device then you can do this within the WebUI -> Device -> Settings -> Modules.

 ```php
 $config['discovery_modules']['os']                        = 1;